 Fashion manufacturing has long had a creative component that is key to its success.
 But these businesses are also driven by technological innovations, making them a natural fit for industries like robotics, AI, and advanced manufacturing.
 An estimated 1.2 million jobs in the U.S. are directly or indirectly connected to the fashion industry.

 Even smaller manufacturers in fashion are embracing technology, specifically with aspects such as Enterprise Resource Planning.
 Now that there are agencies such as SYTE (https://sytecg.com/) and others to provide consulting with regard to ERP problems, manufacturers are more open to embracing tech.
-Overall, with the industry growing at such a rapid pace, it is no wonder that fashion manufacturing is also on the rise, and students of the craft are increasingly looking toward fashion manufacturing as a career path.

 Fashion’s Digital Revolution